MikePacey/Lancaster-HEC/docs/software/opence.rst

 =======================================================

-Open-CE (the Open Cognitive Environment) is a freely available software stack which provides several GPU-capable Machine Learning libraries under the anaconda package, including TensorFlow, Keras, Caffe and Torch.
-On the HEC, the software stack is available as the opence_env conda virtual environment within the module anaconda3-gpu.
+Open-CE (the Open Cognitive Environment) is a freely available software stack which provides several GPU-enabled python Machine Learning libraries including TensorFlow, Keras, Torch in Torchvision.
+On the HEC, the software stack is available as a virtual environment within a miniconda module, both of which will be set up upen calling the opence module.

 The following example job script shows how to invoke the virtual environment and run python code within it:

 .. code-block:: bash